macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Something was off with her mother, but she dared not ask.
 She didn't need to, anyways, as Celesteia, clutching a piece of paper in her hands, vented to her.
 "My mother…"

 Celesteia continued, and Lisanna listened to her friend— was it fair that her mother blamed _her_ coming into the world for her father's death _three years later?_ No, reasoned the faerie, it was not.
 But as they approached the school, bringing much consternation to an end, Lisanna did not feel the same way.
+"Celeseteia, why are you still here?"

+Gingerly, Celesteia shook Lisanna awake.
+She was still wearing the same dress that she had on the night before.
+"Lisanna, you are sleeping with _no_ blankets!
+That's not the proper way for a faerie to sleep on Earth; you'll catch a cold!"

+Fully awake now, the faerie, finding herself in a human's grasp, though gently, struggled against Celesteia.

+"Imma make you a bed when I get back, then we need to make you more clothes."

+"Wat, clothes?"
+Lisanna, as any teenager, Celesteia included, loved dressing up for occasions beyond her control.
+"What kind?"

+"Well, we may have to go to the fabric **store**